avinashbabudonthu/java/core-java/notes/annotations.md

 * Meta annotations
 	* Annotation that apply to other annotations
-	* There 5 meta annotations declared in `java.lang.annotation` package
+	* There are 5 meta annotations declared in `java.lang.annotation` package
 	* Generally used when defining custom annotations
 	* Annotations in java.lang.annotation package
 		* Documented